Johnny Reder: Early years

-Fall River Marksmen
+Fall River F.C.

-As a result of his exploits with Walsh Chevrolet, Reder signed with the Fall River Marksmen in 1929.
-Together with a team that included Billy Gonsalves, Bert Patenaude, Werner Nilsen and Alex McNab, Reder helped the Marksmen win American Soccer League titles in both the spring and fall seasons.
+As a result of his exploits with Walsh Chevrolet, Reder signed with Fall River F.C. in 1929.
+Together with a team that included Billy Gonsalves, Bert Patenaude, Werner Nilsen and Alex McNab, Reder helped the 'Marksmen' win American Soccer League titles in both the spring and fall seasons.
 He also helped them win the National Challenge Cup in both 1930 and 1931.
-In the 1930 final, the Marksmen defeated Cleveland Bruell Insurance 9–3 on aggregate in a two-leg final and Reder kept goal in both games.
-On May 30, 1930 he also played for the Marksmen in a 3–2 defeat against a touring Rangers.
+In the 1930 final, the 'Marksmen' defeated Cleveland Bruell Insurance 9–3 on aggregate in a two-leg final and Reder kept goal in both games.
+On May 30, 1930, he also played for the 'Marksmen' in a 3–2 defeat against a touring Rangers.

-In 1931 when Sam Mark relocated and merged the Marksmen franchise twice, Reder followed the team on both occasions.
+In 1931, when Sam Mark relocated and merged the 'Marksmen' franchise twice, Reder followed the team on both occasions.
 They first moved to New York City, where they merged with New York Soccer Club and became the New York Yankees.
-However, before the merger was finalized, the Marksmen had entered the National Challenge Cup.
-After the move, the new club was unable to re-register for the competition, so they continued to play in the Challenge Cup as the Fall River Marksmen.
+However, before the merger was finalized, the 'Marksmen' had entered the National Challenge Cup.
+After the move, the new club was unable to re-register for the competition, so they continued to play in the Challenge Cup as Fall River F.C..
 Reder played in all three games when they beat the Chicago Bricklayers in a final played as a three-game series.
 At the same time they competed in the Spring 1931 American Soccer League season as the New York Yankees, finishing in third place.
 In the summer of 1931, Reder also played for a Yankees team featuring Billy Gonsalves, Bert Patenaude and George Moorhouse that twice played Celtic in friendlies.
 On May 30 at Fenway Park the Yankees won 4–3.
 However, on June 28 at Yankee Stadium, Celtic won the second game 4–1.
-For the Fall 1931 season the Yankees moved to New Bedford, Massachusetts where they merged with Fall River F.C. to become the New Bedford Whalers.
+For the Fall 1931 season the Yankees moved to New Bedford, Massachusetts, where they merged with Fall River F.C. to become the New Bedford Whalers.
 While playing for the Whalers, Reder won a third ASL title.